 A simple, easy and safe strategy is to feed a combination of a high quality minced ‘prey equivalent’ diet along with raw bones, providing all important nutrients with the added emotional and dental benefits of crunching through raw bone.

-In an ideal world every carnivore would be fed on live prey.
-Clearly this is socially un-acceptable and impractical.
-As a practicing vet it I important I give my clients clear practical feeding strategies they can follow in their busy lives.
+In an ideal world, every carnivore would be fed on live prey.
+Clearly, this is socially unacceptable and impractical.
+As a practising vet it is important I give my clients clear practical feeding strategies they can follow in their busy lives.
 There is always a trade-off between convenience, ideology, cost and practicalities.
-What is right for one pet owner may not work for another.
-So let’s not talk in ‘definites’ – there is no right or wrong, simply different ways of improving our pets (and our own) nutrition to greater or lesser degrees.
+What is right for one dog owner may not work for another.
+So let’s not talk in ‘definites’ – there is no right or wrong, simply different ways of improving our dogs (and our own) nutrition to greater or lesser degrees.

 Perhaps the closest we can get to a carnivores diet is a ‘raw-meaty-bone diet, as espoused by Aussie vet Tom Lonsdale.
 Somewhat less demanding in terms of convenience, freezer space, and sheer hard work is to feed a quality meaty-mix such as Pro dog raw, supplemented by raw meaty bones on a regular basis.